ordinals/ord/README.md

 Wallet
 ------

+`ord` relies on Bitcoin Core for private key managment and transaction signing.
+This has a number of implications that you must understand in order to use `ord` wallet commands safely:

-`ord` wallets rely on Bitcoin Core for private key management and transaction signing, so `ord` wallet commands interact with Bitcoin Core wallets. `ord` should not be used in the presence of  wallets that contain a material amount of funds.
-Using `bitcoin-cli` commands and RPC calls with `ord` wallets may lead to loss of sats and inscriptions.
+- Bitcoin Core does is not aware of inscriptions and does not perform sat control.
+Using `bitcoin-cli` commands and RPC calls with `ord` wallets may lead to loss of inscriptions.

+- `ord wallet` commands automatically load the `ord` wallet given by the `--wallet` option, which defaults to 'ord'.
+Keep in mind that after running an `ord wallet` command, an `ord` wallet may be loaded.

+- Because `ord` has access to your Bitcoin Core wallets, `ord` should not be used with wallets that contain a material amount of funds.
+Keep ordinal and cardinal wallets segregated.

 ### Pre-alpha wallet migration